Skip Navigation

 Introduction

 Sint Maarten is the Dutch half of the island shared with the French Saint Martin.
 It is slightly smaller than the french part and the capital is Philipsburg.
-The island is part of the Leeward Islands of the Netherlands Antilles, just like Saba and Sint Eustatius.
+At the 10th of October 2010, the island of Sint Maarten became a separate state within the Kingdom of the Netherlands, just like Curacao became and Aruba already was, and with its own government.
+The Netherlands Antilles were dissolved as a separate state and that state as such no longer exists.

 Top